mhowlett/MathML/README.md

-Currently just a Logistic Classifier in C#.
+Currently just a Logistic Classifier in C# as outlined in [here](https://dotnet.blog/posts/logistic-classifier-csharp/).

-Maybe other functions coming later.
+Maybe other ML related implementations coming later.